AlaaLab/ETAB/docs/data_access.md

 **TMED data**

 The Tufts Medical Echocardiogram Dataset (TMED) contains still echocardiogram imagery acquired in the course of routine care from 2015 to 2020 [3].
 This data set contains both labeled and unlabeled images—labels include a categorization of views into parasternal long and short axis views (PLAX and PSAX), and diagnostic severity ratings for aortic stenosis (AS).
-Unlike EchoNet and CA83 MUS, this data set contains only still images rather than sequences of frames.
+Unlike EchoNet and CAMUS, this data set contains only still images rather than sequences of frames.

 ## Instructions for dataset access